tipi-build/docs/01-environments.md

 tipi . -t linux-cxx17
 ```

-When your machine fits your target environment you can also use the tipi provided toolchain to build locally.
+When your machine fits your target environment you can also use the tipi provided tool-chain to build locally.

 ## Running apps on remote environments